 Gurley, Emma.
 "Women's Views on the Masculine Race."
 Berkeley: U of California P, 2012.
 Print.

 According to feminist Emma Gurley, in her authoritative work, "Women's Views on the Masculine Race," the main problem with men is that they are not as hygienic as females.
 She says that their overproduction of certain hormones means they really need to wash more than once a day.
 In fact, she proposes that public schools require males to shower as part of their daily curriculum (Gurley 45).

 Finally, you will do the same process with a third article, but this time students will quote the article directly.

 - Write the bibliographical citation on your "Works Cited" sheet.

 - This time you are going to read the article and look for a good quote you can use.
 The quote should be:

-- Short, less than 1-2 lines or no more than 1 sentence or part of a sentence.
+- Short, less than one to two lines or no more than one sentence or part of a sentence.

-- Something which the author says which is unique and said in an interesting way.
+- Something the author says which is unique and said in an interesting way.

-4. Write out a sentence which includes the quote.
+4. Write out a sentence that includes the quote.

 5. Don’t forget to: